mmatoscom/zakhar/README.md

 ## License

-This work is licensed under the terms of the MIT license.
+This work is licensed under the terms of the GPLv3 license.

 For a copy, see: [LICENSE](LICENSE)